What is the average burn rate for startups?

 Below average burn rate: Potential implications And Opportunities

 If a burn rate calculator indicates yours is lower than average, you're spending cash conservatively.
-This is a positive sign of operational efficiency and presents several opportunities for your business:
+This may be a sign of operational efficiency and presents several opportunities for your business:

 • Extended financial runway: Having sufficient cash to continue operations longer provides financial stability and allows you to focus on achieving business milestones.